osmianski/laravel-heroicons/README.md

 Here, the first word after `::` is the category (`outline`, `solid` or `mini`), the second is the name of the icon.

+## Credits

+All the Heroicons are originally created by [@tailwindlabs](https://github.com/tailwindlabs).
+They are later wrapped into Laravel Blade components by [@osmianski](https://github.com/osmianski).

 ## License

 This package is open-sourced software licensed under the [MIT](LICENSE.md) license.